hardenyu21/Ventilator-Pressure_Prediction/README.md

 #### Acknowlegements

 Thanks for Mr.Ye Jiahui(www.yjh.cn@gmail.com) contributing to the baseline, dataset analysis and final report, who helps me a lot in this project.
 And also thanks for Ms.Yuan Ye(yuanye@connect.hku.hk) to organize the final report and come up with some great ideas.
-Also thanks for Mr.Bian Lin and Yi Xunming